Year 2 newsletter Aut 1 2020

 The children will also be looking at woodland stories and focusing on characters and settings resulting in creating a story of their own.
 Grammar and punctuation will be embedded throughout.
 Alongside this learning, the children will be practising their handwriting, working towards cursive joined writing.
 There will be a focus on making sure letters are formed correctly, and are of the correct size.

 Class 2 will participate in times tables quizzes.
 By the end of year 2 children need to be secure with their 2, 5 and 10 times tables.
-This includes answering out of order, at speed and the division facts for these also.
+We also encourage learning other times tables as well when these are secure which includes answering out of order, at speed and the division facts.

 We have an exciting term planned with the overall topic of ‘Into the Wild and how we used to live’.
 Our science focus will be animals and their habitats, where we will be investigating microhabitats and minibeasts.
 We will also be looking at woodland animals, food chains and habitats.
 In Geography we will be looking at what makes up the United Kingdom, including physical and human features found in each country.
 Our art skills will be used to explore the form and shape of various sculptures.
 We will be looking at natural materials, land art and various artists including Andy Goldsworthy.
 We will investigate different techniques using colour, pattern, texture, line, form and shape.
 In history we will be looking at shops and shopping in the past.
 We will be focusing on the way we used to live and what shops and shopping was like in Ashby from the 1930’s to the present day.
 Within computing we will be learning how to present our work, how to be safe when using technology and use block graphs and branching databases.
 Alongside the class teaching the children’s practical skills, problem solving, language and focus will be constantly challenged in the classroom during our continuous provision.